pyemimaa/portofolio/index.md

 ## Exploratory Data Analysis (Data : Telco Customer Churn)
 [![Run in Google Colab](https://img.shields.io/badge/Colab-Run_in_Google_Colab-blue?logo=Google&logoColor=FDBA18)](https://colab.research.google.com/drive/1EwkPN4aR-DL0q0RYy1vtf5t17dFEA8jU?usp=sharing)

 <div style="text-align: justify"> Exploratory Data Analysis (EDA) is a crucial step in understanding and gaining insights from datasets, and the Telco Customer Churn dataset is often used for exploring customer behavior and identifying factors that contribute to customer churn.
-The Telco Customer Churn dataset contains information about customers of a telecommunications company, including features such as customer demographics, services subscribed, contract details, and churn status (whether a customer has churned or not).
-By performing exploratory data analysis on this dataset, we can uncover patterns, relationships, and potential predictors of customer churn.
-We also can gain valuable insights to inform business decisions and develop effective churn prevention strategies  </div>
+Exploratory Data Analysis and Visualization are carried out to find out:
+1. Statistical Summary: numerical and categorical approach.
+2. Univariate Analysis: to find out the distribution of data on numerical data and the number of categorical variables.
+3. Bivariate Analysis: to determine the relationship between 2 variables.
+4. Multivariate Analysis: To determine the correlation between data with a large number of variables using a heatmap.  </div>

 <center><img src="images/topic1112.png"/></center>